Ginger Snaps Baking Affairs

 • Cream Cheese: Use the block-style cream cheese, not the spreadable kind.

-Step 1: Prepare the milk.
-In a small bowl, heat the milk and cubed butter for about 30 seconds.
+Step 1: In a small bowl, heat the milk and cubed butter for about 30 seconds.

 Pour into the bowl of a stand mixer and mix in the yeast, sugar, beaten eggs, blotted pumpkin puree, salt, cinnamon, and pumpkin spice with a fork or whisk.

-Step 2: Combine the wet and dry ingredients.
-Using the dough hook attachment, add in the flour and mix on low speed until the dough starts to form.
+Step 2: Using the dough hook attachment, add in the flour and mix on low speed until the dough starts to form.

 Increase to medium speed and knead until the dough is soft and slightly tacky.